 - a.
-Moving between shooting positions with a closed firearm. - b.
-Allowing part of an LBP or LBR to make contact with the barricade when firing. - c.
+Moving between shooting positions with a closed firearm - b.
+Allowing part of an LBP or LBR to make contact with the barricade when firing - Touching any part of the barrel with either the firing hand or supporting hand of an LPB and LBR when using the barricade. - d.
 For LBP and LBR, when using the barricade, allowing any part of a foot, to extend over the foot fault line extending to the rear of the barricade at 90 degrees to the firing line.
-In the left hand barricade position, no part of the foot may extend to the left of the foot fault line and vice versa. - d.
-In scoring Practices 2-5, hits up to the correct number specified in the course of fire will count.
+In the left hand barricade position, no part of the foot may extend to the left of the foot fault line and vice versa - In scoring Practices 2-5, hits up to the correct number specified in the course of fire will count.
 Excess hits will be disregarded.
-The highest scoring hits up to the correct number only will be scored.
+The highest scoring hits up to the correct number only will be scored